Suicide bomber kills at least 55 at Shiite mosque in Afghanistan

 "Many of our neighbours have been killed and wounded.
 A 16-year-old neighbour was killed.
 They couldn't find half of his body.
 Another neighbour who was 24 was killed as well."

-Another video showed men shepherding people, including women and children, away from the scene.
-Frightened crowds thronged the streets.

-Aminullah, an eyewitness whose brother was at the mosque, told AFP: "After I heard the explosion, I called my brother but he did not pick up.
+Aminullah, an eyewitness whose brother was at the mosque, said: "After I heard the explosion, I called my brother but he did not pick up.

 "I walked towards the mosque and found my brother wounded and faint.
 We immediately took him to the MSF hospital."